-I wondered one day, if I started talking to myself, followed by uproarious laughter and wild gesticulations, what Abbie Reinhold would think of me.
+I wondered one day, if I started talking to myself, followed by uproarious laughter and wild gesticulations, what Abbie Reinhold might think of me.
 Would she laugh from a distance at such foolish actions, to prove she was oblivious to her own?
-Would Abbie laugh at me with full knowledge of her actions, but by ridiculing me, she hoped to gain some distance from the things that crazy people do?
+Would Abbie laugh at me with full knowledge of her actions, but by ridiculing me, she hoped to gain some distance from the crazy things crazy people sometimes do?
 Would she view my foolish display as an opportunity in which she could define herself to others, thus lifting herself above those that engage in such activities for the purpose of either changing the minds of those around her, or vindicating her beliefs in her own sanity?
-The unlikely alternative to all that would be that she would see my display and identify with it in a manner that formed some sort of solidarity between us.
+The least likely alternative would be her identifying with my display in a manner that formed some sort of solidarity between us.
 If I performed these actions in a manner that suggested there was no mimicry going on, and that I may have been a victim of many of the same maladies as her, would she see me as one of her people?

 “What’s up?”
 Natalie asked her.